 Step 4: Staining and Finishing Your Hardwood Floors

-Our multi-step staining & refinishing process ensures a fabulous final product.
+Our multi-step staining & wood floor refinishing process ensures a fabulous final product.
 We carefully apply the stain which really brings out your floor’s personality.
 When the stain is dry, we finish the floor with several coats of an environmentally safe, durable, and quick-drying topcoat.
 You can choose from low luster to high gloss or anywhere in between.
 We screen, buff, and vacuum between refinishing coats for the absolute best results possible.
 You can walk on your new floor (with stocking feet) two to three hours after the finish is applied.
 No pets for 48 hours or furniture for 7-10 days (until the floor is fully cured).

 2 Other Things to Consider before Having Wood Floors Installed